 CASE STUDY

-Disclaimer: Due to the company’s confidentiality, the actual details of my work can’t be disclosed.
+Disclaimer: All designs presented were either designed by myself or in collaboration with designers under my direction.
+Due to company’s confidentiality, some details of my work can’t be disclosed.

 Goal: